iambillmccann/app_template/devNotes.md

 - **API Documentation:** Maintain clear documentation for your GraphQL API to make it easier to understand and extend in future projects.

 This high-level plan provides a structured approach to building your template app, ensuring it's scalable, maintainable, and ready for future enhancements.

+## Installation Notes

+I successfully completed step 1 (Project Structure and Setup).
+I installed Flutter, but needed to install the `adb` command with apt-get.
+I received a few errors when checking the Flutter install with `Flutter doctor`.
+So I installed Android Studio.
+I also needed to install the SDK Manager, but the tools install a Windows batch file that cannot be run by bash.